hattya/nazuna/README.rst

 License
 -------

-nazuna is distributed under the terms of the MIT License.
+Nazuna is distributed under the terms of the MIT License.